- Library branches:

 Our people are librarians with excellent professional, academic and often technical skills, and wide ranging experience relevant to the academic environment we work within.
 We are passionate about helping students develop and succeed.

-Our Information Librarians are highly qualified research and subject specialists, who work closely with students and staff, providing guidance and training especially in the use of our catalogue and electronic resources.
+Our Library Knowledge Specialists are highly qualified research and subject specialists, who work closely with students and staff, providing guidance and training especially in the use of our catalogue and electronic resources.

-The Collections and Electronic Services teams are technical specialists who work behind the scenes purchasing and processing books and journals, and managing electronic resources.
+The Resources team are technical specialists who work behind the scenes purchasing and processing books and journals, and managing electronic resources.

 To find the key contacts and our team and staff listings, see the Contact Us page.

 Where we are

 We are located at the north and south ends of the Mt Albert campus, as well as at Waitākere.
 More about our locations and how to find us.

 We welcome your feedback.
 To make a comment or suggestion use our Feedback form or contact us by email.